Dimensional reduction for anyons in the average-field approximation: Introduction

 Let $\varphi_0 \in \Sigma^2 (\mathbb{R})$ be normalized in $L^2(\mathbb{R})$ and $\mathcal{E}^{1\mathrm{D}}(\varphi_0) < \infty $.
 Consider the initial value problem (IVP) for the 2D anyonic dynamics \eqref{2DPDE}:

-The choice of this initial datum is motivated by the correct ansatz \eqref{ansatz}.
-For simplicity, we perform a change of gauge and a rescaling on \eqref{IVP-A} before taking $\varepsilon$ to 0.
-In order to change the magnetic term $\mathbf{A}[\rho]$ to $\mathbf{T}[\rho]$, we rewrite the solution $\psi$ to \eqref{IVP-A} as
+The choice of this initial datum is motivated by the ansatz \eqref{ansatz}.
+For simplicity, we perform a change of gauge and a rescaling on the original IVP \eqref{IVP-A} before taking $\varepsilon$ to 0.
+In order to change the Coulomb gauge $\mathbf{A}[\rho]$ to the lineal gauge $\mathbf{T}[\rho]$, we rewrite the solution $\psi$ to the original IVP \eqref{IVP-A} as

 then the two-dimensional IVP \eqref{IVP-A} becomes